sundarcodes/codesirpi/exampleSite/content/english/_index.md

 ---
 banner:
-  title: We are here to turn your vision to reality
+  title: We, the Code Sirpis are here to turn your vision to reality.
   image: images/banner-art.svg
   content: Come to us with your awesome idea and lets together brainstorm, discuss
     and create it together.
 Just don't worry about the technology stack.
-Leave it to us
+Leave the tech part to us..
   button:
     enable: true
     label: Contact With Us